crys-cross/ethernaut-attacks/README.md

 - Steal the funds of this contract.

 #### SOLUTION:
--   Change Reentrancy address at args in deployEternalKing then deploy EternalKing.sol at goerli network using deployEternalKing.ts.
+-   The contract is suceptible to reentrancy if there is a withdraw function in which the balance is changed after the value is sent in which the withdrawer could continously withdraw before the balance is updated.
+With this the player could deploy an attack contract just change Reentrancy address at args in deployEternalKing then deploy EternalKing.sol at goerli network using deployEternalKing.ts.
 Also change Reentrancy address in attackKing.ts  then run using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.

 #### FILES: